patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/lygia-03.jpg)

 Note:
-In the 1970s she created interactive works that directly involved museum goers in collaborative sensory experiences.
+In the 1970s she created **interactive works that directly involved museum goers in collaborative sensory experiences**.
 In the late 70s, she shifted from creating artworks to working as an art therapist.

 --